Visiting Japan without speaking Japanese can be a daunting prospect for many. But it needed be so. Let me explain why...

 How to Travel in Japan Without Speaking Japanese

-If you want to travel in Japan but don’t speak Japanese you can learn more about/buy my ebook HERE.
+If you want to travel in Japan but don't speak Japanese you can learn more about my book HERE.

 Subscribe to West Coast To Far East's blog HERE.